Sardinian beer is fabulous. To me, beer is the perfect pairing with pizza, but many love having beer with traditional Sardinian food, too.

 Birrificio Barley – Maracalagonis

-What impressed me most about the Barley Craft Brewery is that they utilize seasonal and local ingredients in their beers, such as the Cannonau Grape and orange flower honey from their neighborhood beekeepers.
+What impressed me most about the Barley Craft Brewery is that they utilize seasonal and local ingredients in their beers, such as the Cannonau Grape (one of the most famous wine varietals in Sardinia) and orange flower honey from their neighborhood beekeepers.
+The Italian Grape Ale is my personal favorite.

 That is quite a special drink to sample, as barley wine is hard to come by these days, especially at a first-rate quality like Dolmen’s barley wine.
 While Dolmen Brewery might not look like much with its unassuming cream-colored rectangular building, Dolmen might just blow your mind.